section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 - *Condition Check* - Every loop will have a condition which will be checked on each Iteration.
 If the condition is evaluated to true, the next iteration will get executed.

-  There are two types of loops in condition check:
+  Loops can be classified into two types based on condition checking:

-  1. Entry controlled loops - These are loops in which the condition is checked first then the body of the loop executes.
+  1. Entry controlled loops - These are loops in which the condition is checked first and then the Iteration is executed.

-  2. Exit controlled loops - These are loops in which the body of the loop executes then the condition check afterwards.
+  2. Exit controlled loops - These are loops in which an Iteration is executed and then the condition is checked afterward.

 ### Loops in Dart